-The following table sets forth information concerning our equity compensation plans as of December 31, 2021:
+The following table sets forth information concerning our equity compensation plans as of December 31, 2022:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 1,225,664 (2) \$ 39.33 (3) 8,023,609 (4) Equity compensation plans not approved by security holders Total 1,225,664 (2) \$ 39.33 (3) 8,023,609 (4)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 1,404,764 (2) 43.25 (3) 7,516,834 (4) Equity compensation plans not approved by security holders Total 1,404,764 (2) 43.25 (3) 7,516,834 (4)

 - (1) Includes the 2016 Plan and the ESPP. - (2) Consists of stock options, RSUs, and PSUs.
-Other than 2021 and 2020 PSUs held by a non-executive officer that were deemed to be earned at the target level of performance at the time of his termination, (a) no 2020 PSUs are included in these amounts since none of them were earned, and (b) the number of 2021 PSUs included in these amounts consists of the maximum number of shares that participants are eligible to receive if applicable performance metrics are fully achieved under the terms of the outstanding 2021 PSUs. - (3) Represents the weighted average exercise price of outstanding stock options.
-Does not take into account the outstanding RSUs and PSUs which, when settled, will be settled in shares of our common stock on a one-for-one basis at no additional cost. - (4) Consists of shares available for awards under the 2016 Plan and the ESPP as of December 31, 2021.
-The 2016 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance under the 2016 Plan automatically increases on January 1 of each year beginning on January 1, 2017 and ending on January 1, 2026 in an amount equal to the lesser of: (i) 5% of the total number of shares outstanding as of December 31 of the immediately preceding calendar year; (ii) 2,500,000 shares; or (iii) a number of shares determined by our Board of Directors.
-As of December 31, 2021, there were 6,314,849 shares available for future awards under the 2016 Plan.
+Other than PSUs held by a former executive that were deemed to be earned at the target level of performance at the time of their termination, (a) the number of 2021 PSUs included in these amounts consists of the number of PSUs equal to 67% of the earned 2021 PSUs based on 2022 performance, which vest in 2024, and (b) the number of 2022 PSUs included in these amounts consists of the maximum number of shares that participants are eligible to receive if applicable performance metrics are fully achieved under the terms of the outstanding 2022 PSUs. - (3) Represents the weighted average exercise price of outstanding stock options.
+Does not take into account the outstanding RSUs and PSUs which, when settled, will be settled in shares of our common stock on a one-for-one basis at no additional cost. - (4) Consists of shares available for awards under the 2016 Plan and the ESPP as of December 31, 2022.
+The 2016 Plan automatically increases on January 1 of each year beginning on January 1, 2017 and ending on January 1, 2026 in an amount equal to the lesser of: (i) 5% of the total number of shares outstanding as of December 31 of the immediately preceding calendar year; (ii) 2,500,000 shares; or (iii) a number of shares determined by our Board of Directors.
+As of December 31, 2022, there were 5,957,683 shares available for future awards under the 2016 Plan.
 The ESPP also contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance under the ESPP shall automatically increase on January 1 of each year beginning on January 1, 2017 and ending on January 1, 2026 in an amount equal to the lesser of: (i) 1% of the total number of shares outstanding as of December 31 of the immediately preceding calendar year; (ii) 500,000 shares; or (iii) a number of shares determined by our Board of Directors.
-As of December 31, 2021, there were 1,708,760 shares available for issuance under the ESPP, of which 14,789 shares were subject to purchase based upon the payroll withholdings to that date under the ESPP for the current purchase period.
+As of December 31, 2022, there were 1,559,151 shares available for issuance under the ESPP, of which 36,835 shares were subject to purchase based upon the payroll withholdings to that date under the ESPP for the current purchase period.